open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 ### Span TraceState

-The tracestate associated returned by the Sampler SHOULD be recorded in the span's readable span data object and set in the corresponding field when exported using OpenTelemetry's OTLP format.
+The tracestate returned by the Sampler SHOULD be recorded in the span's readable span data object and set in the corresponding field when exported using OpenTelemetry's OTLP format.